firebase/genkit/docs/firebase.md

     ```posix-terminal
     cd $PROJECT_ROOT

-    firebase init functions
+    firebase init genkit
     ```

     The rest of this page assumes that you've selected to write your functions in TypeScript, but you can also deploy your Genkit flows if you're using JavaScript.
-Python is not supported.

-1. Edit `functions/tsconfig.json` and add the following to `compilerOptions`:

-    ```
-    "skipLibCheck": true,
-    ```

-## 2. Install Genkit dependencies

-Once you have a Firebase project set up with Cloud Functions, you need to install Genkit into it.

-1. Change to your project's functions directory:

-    ```posix-terminal
-    cd $PROJECT_ROOT/functions
-    ```

-1. If you didn't install the Genkit CLI globally, you can install it as a development dependency.
-The `tsx` tool is also recommended, as it makes testing your code more convenient.
-Both of these dependencies are optional, however.

-    ```posix-terminal
-    npm i --save-dev genkit-cli tsx
-    ```

-1. Install the core Genkit library and the Firebase plugin:

-    ```posix-terminal
-    npm i --save genkit @genkit-ai/firebase
-    ```

-1. Install at least one model plugin.
-For example, to use Google AI:

-    ```posix-terminal
-    npm i --save @genkit-ai/googleai
-    ```

-    Or to use Vertex AI:

-    ```posix-terminal
-    npm i --save @genkit-ai/vertexai
-    ```

-## 3. Update flow definitions
+## 2. Update flow definitions

-After you've set up a Firebase project with Cloud Functions, your flow definitions will go in the project’s `functions/src` directory, exported in `index.ts`.
+After you've set up a Firebase project with Cloud Functions, you can copy or write flow definitions in the project’s `functions/src` directory, and export them in `index.ts`.

 For your flows to be deployable, you will need to make some small changes to how you define them.
 The core logic will remain the same, but you will add some